astrid-net/astrid-net.github.io/README.md

-# Astrid.
-Controbuting to Blockchain mass adoption throught AI.
+# We explore new ways to connect Data Science with Blockchain.
+Welcome to Astrid.